Year A: Fourth Sunday of Easter

 Discussion Questions:

-2. Who are the people in your life who have acted as a shepherd by pointing you toward the Gatekeeper-Jesus?
+- Who are the people in your life who have acted as a shepherd by pointing you toward the Gatekeeper, Jesus?
 Are there people in your life who may need shepherding from you?

-3. What is your understanding of the “abundance of life” Jesus is speaking of and how are you doing at participating in His reality?
-Are you experiencing life more abundantly?
+- What is your understanding of the “abundance of life” Jesus is speaking of and how are you growing in His understanding of life more abundantly?

 Biblical Context